 Our interpreter services are provided at no cost to you.
 We have medical interpreters to assist with languages other than English via phone.
 An interpreter will not go to a Provider's office with you, except under certain circumstances.
 Members who are blind or visually impaired and need help with interpretation can call Member Services for oral interpretation, or to request materials in Braille or large font.

-To arrange for interpreter services, please call Member Services at 1-877-687-1197 or for the hearing impaired TTY/ TDD 1-877-941-9238.
+Γο arrange for interpreter services, please call Member Services at 1-877-687-1197 or for the hard of hearin ΓΤΥ: 711. ıg

 MEMBER RIGHTS AND RESPONSIBILITIES

 We are committed to: